20-Year Preventive Health Strategy

 In addition to the options above, we are running a range of different targeted consultation types.
 These are listed below.

 Health Consumers Tasmania will be working with local communities and consumers to share what we’ve learned from conversations over the years about preventive health and make sure we have it right.
-We’ll also explore with them how to make this long-term Strategy sustainable and impactful.

 - Ulverstone (Central Coast Voice for Health)